ibm-cloud-docs/cephaas/capacity_add.md

 For purchasing additional capacity, contact your IBM sales or business partner.
 {: important}

-With {{site.data.keyword.cephaas_short}}, you can create up to 1000 block storage volumes per deployment.
+With {{site.data.keyword.cephaas_full_notm}}, you can create up to 1000 block storage volumes per deployment.